FREQUENTLY ASKED QUESTIONS

 Can you assign me an Emotional Support Animal?

-Dr. Angela Webb does conduct evaluations for Emotional Support Animals.
+We pride ourselves on conducting ethical and relevant evaluations for Emotional Support Animals for housing purposes.
 Please see the Emotional Support Animal information sheet or contact email@example.com for more information.

 What about confidentiality?